c33howard/pages/vlans.md

 Meanwhile, host B wants to print.
 It performs the same steps as host A and gets to the point where it needs to send an ARP who-has message.
 The printer responds, since it has `192.168.1.3`.
 Since it just got an ARP from `192.168.1.2` it updates its local ARP table and now `192.168.1.2` has the MAC of host B!
 The response packets from the printer to `192.168.1.2` that host A are expecting to see are now redirected to host B.  Host A never receives response packets, so it thinks the printer is offline.
 And host B sees all the response frames for host B, which it drops, because the MAC doesn't match.

-As far as I'm aware, anycast isn't really a thing on local networks.
+Anycast is exceptionally unusual on a small local network.
+If you've configured it, you probably don't need to read my guide.
 But what we've described is a way to "implement" anycast on a local network.
-Anycast, as it's used on the internet, is more or less this: duplicate IPs located on different spots on the network, where routing protocols send the packets to one of the duplicates based on a criteria.
+Anycast, as it's used on the internet, is equivalent to this, but at layer three.
+Anycast is just duplicate IPs located on different spots on the network, where routing protocols send the packets to one of the duplicates based on a criteria.

 ## A Second Network

 Now let's imagine we want to add a second network to the house for guests.
 As we have sensitive data on our network (perhaps family photos, or old tax records), we want to completely separate guests from our internal network.
 The simplest thing we can do is purchase a second switch and keep everything isolated.
 Because the guest network has distinct hardware, all the MACs will be different.
 But we need to assign an IP range.
-As the two networks are totally separate, we could give them both the same IP range, and things would work just fine.
+As the two networks are totally separate, we could give them both the same IP range, and things would work just fine, even if both are connected to the internet.
+The two separate physical networks in your home would be equivalent to you and your neighbour using the same IP ranges.
 Each host would only see one instance of `192.168.1.1` and would have a single MAC associated with that.

 But what if we wanted to share a device?
 An example of this might be a printer that we want to allow guests to use.
 The "simplest" thing would be to have the printer connected to a print server machine that has two NICs, one physically connected to each network.

 Let's continue with our assumption of both networks using `192.168.1.0/24`.
 Say the printer NIC on the main network is assigned `192.168.1.101` and the printer NIC on the secondary network is assigned `192.168.1.202`.
-These are coincidental assignments by DHCP servers on each network and I picked distinct IPs for readability of this example; they could be the same IPs.
+These are coincidental assignments by DHCP servers on each network and I picked distinct IPs for readability of this example; they could be the same IP.

 Now say a host on the main network talks to the printer.
 It sets the dst IP of the packet to `192.168.1.101` and the src to itself `192.168.1.2`.
 It consults the routing table and finds that the dst is on the local network and it should use device eth0 to send the packet.
 It consults its ARP table and finds the MAC (and maybe updates the table by sending an ARP who-has message).
 The packet leaves the machine and hits the switch.
 The switch does a lookup of the MAC and forwards the packet out the appropriate port.
 The printer receives the frame, sees that the dst MAC is itself, so delivers the IP packet.
 The IP packet is also destined to it, so the request is processed.